himanshu-dixit/social_auth_google/README.txt

 HOW IT WORKS
 ------------

-User can click on the Twitter logo on the Social Auth Login block You can also add a button or link anywhere on the site that points to /user/login/twitter, so theming and customizing the button or link is very flexible.
+User can click on the Google logo on the Social Auth Login block You can also add a button or link anywhere on the site that points to /user/login/google, so theming and customizing the button or link is very flexible.

-When the user opens the /user/login/twitter link, it automatically takes user to Twitter Accounts for authentication.
-Twitter then returns the user to Drupal site.
-If we have an existing Drupal user with the same email address provided by Twitter, that user is logged in.
+When the user opens the /user/login/google link, it automatically takes user to Google Accounts for authentication.
+Google then returns the user to Drupal site.
+If we have an existing Drupal user with the same email address provided by Google, that user is logged in.
 Otherwise a new Drupal user is created.

 SUPPORT REQUESTS